sifsuska/UN-Handbook/design/sections/04-architecture-overview.md

 **Key Components in Run-Time Flow**:

 1. **"Reproduce" Button Quarto Extension (#1)**: A Lua-based Quarto extension that reads `reproducible:` metadata from chapter YAML frontmatter and dynamically generates an Onyxia deep link URL, pre-filling all launch parameters (resource tier, image tag, data snapshot hash).
-(See Section 6.1)
+(See ["Reproduce" Button](#component-4-reproduce-button-quarto-extension))

 4. **"Chapter Session" Helm Chart (#4)**: An Onyxia-compatible Helm chart that defines the reproducible session in Kubernetes.
 It creates a `ServiceAccount` with IRSA annotations (for AWS cloud access), defines the `Deployment` (specifying which Compute Image to run), and configures a volume mount using the CSI Image Driver to attach the OCI data artifact as a read-only filesystem.
-(See Section 6.4 for chart structure)
+(See ["Chapter Session" Helm Chart](#component-5-chapter-session-helm-chart) for chart structure)

 **Existing Platform Components**: The system relies on standard Kubernetes features (CSI Image Driver for volume mounting, IRSA for AWS credential injection) and Onyxia for user authentication and service orchestration.